-Summary: What is this parable about?
-The soil?
+Summary: What is this parable about: The soil?
 The seed?
 In the parable, certain individuals endure hardship, survive temptation and finally bear fruit.
-Well, how is that going to happen?
-How will get the deep soil?
+How is that going to happen?
+How will they, to use the metaphor of the parable, have deep soil?
 As Jesus says, the parable is about the sower, the sower who constantly comes to us again and again, sowing the seed that we might finally be at a point in our lives where the soil is deep, that we might repent, turn and be healed (13:15), that we will bear fruit.

 σπειραντος ("the one who sows", participle of σπειρω; 18) There is nothing distinct about this word, but it is worth pointing out that Jesus says the parable is about this, namely, the one who throws his seed, even into wasteful places!